huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 DoQ connections are established as described in
 {{!I-D.ietf-quic-transport}}.
-During connection establishment, DoQ support is indicated by selecting the ALPN token "dq" in the crypto handshake.
+During connection establishment, DoQ support is indicated by selecting the ALPN token "doq" in the crypto handshake.

 ### Draft Version Identification